andrewnell/Data_Visualization/DataViz2018_adn323/Project/README.md

 - Instruction:
 1. After you get into the page, you can select a city and unchecked boxes to customize the filter
 2. Then, you click the "update" buttom and a map with plots be shown on the right-hand side.
-3. Selection function: you can click the square box on the top right and then click the "selection".
+3. Selection function: you can click the square box on the top right and then click the "selection" buttom.
 Doing this will enable the radius circle shown on the map.
-You can move it around and strech it in different sizes and shows coffee shops within the circle only.
-(This function will be activated automatically every time when you click the map.
+You can move the circle around and strech it in different sizes which displays coffee shops within the circle only.
+(This function will be activated automatically every time when you click the map).

 ## Objectives of the project
 #### A brief context of the project, and what tasks you're aiming to solve using visualizations, domain(target user) and task abstraction.